FeralAI/xiao_socd_cleaner/README.md

 ### Performance

-All SOCD cleaning methods take **4μs** or less for a full loop.
-With the **4μs** the LTV847 takes to trigger the outputs, that's about **8μs** max, or **.008ms**, of additional latency per input.
+All SOCD cleaning methods take **2μs** or less for a full loop.
+With the **4μs** the LTV847 takes to trigger the outputs, that's about **6μs** max, or **.006ms**, of additional latency per input.
 I would consider that imperceptible to a human.

 ## TODOs

 A bulk of the optimizations to be had are already done, mostly around pin and register access.
 There are still a few more minor optimizations to be had with the sketch and prototype:

-* Evaluate SOCD logic for optimizations (flip boolean logic, bitwise operations, etc.)
+* Evaluate logic for optimizations (inline calcs, flip boolean logic, bitwise operations, etc.)
-  * 1st pass done, could use more work though
 * Use a faster photo/optocoupler, one that switches in the range of nanoseconds instead of microseconds
-  * Got some 6N137 optoisolators on the way for a prototype v2.

 ## Resources